 What is monthly certification?

-Each month you must verify your enrollment and attendance in your program of study, You can verify your attendance either over the phone (1-877-823-2378) or online through WAVE.
-Students should be sure the VA has your enrollment information correct.
-Contact the certifying official (Mr. David Chappell at Kent State University Geauga) if your enrollment information is not correct.
+Each month you must verify your enrollment and attendance in your program of study.
+You can verify your attendance either over the phone (1-877-823-2378) or online through WAVE.
+Students should be sure the VA has their enrollment information correct.
+Contact the campus certifying official if your enrollment information is not correct by email.

-How do I insure I am paid correctly?
+How do I ensure I am paid correctly?